 The Company recognizes revenue from collaboration, license or research arrangements when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the price is fixed or determinable and collection is reasonably assured.
 The Company has determined that the license does not have stand-alone value separable from the co-development services to be performed under the agreement, with the Company participating in the research and development services.
 As a result, the Company recognizes revenue from the \$200.0 million upfront fee received on a straight-line basis over its estimated performance period of 13.5 years, commencing in July 2015, the date of the Joint Steering Committee's approval of the research and development plan.
 Changes in the estimated period of performance will be accounted for prospectively as a change in estimate.
 The Company will recognize substantive milestone payments in their entirety in the period in which the milestone is achieved.
 Non-substantive milestone payments will be recognized on a straight-line basis over the remaining performance period.
 Costs associated with co-development activities performed under the agreement are included in research and development expenses in the accompanying condensed consolidated statements of operations.
 Reimbursement of research and development costs by Novartis is included in collaboration and license revenue.
-The Company will recognize revenue from the sale of any products commercialized pursuant to this collaboration in the United States, will retain 50% of the gross profits from such sales, and will pay the remaining 50% of the gross profits to Novartis.
-The Company will receive from Novartis 45% of gross profits for specified European countries and Japan.
+The Company will recognize revenue from the sale of any products commercialized pursuant to this collaboration in the United States, will retain 50% of the gross profits for specified European countries and Japan.
 Profit sharing payments made to or received from Novartis are aggregated by product by territory and are reported as expenses or revenues, as applicable.

-For the three months ended March 31, 2016, the Company recognized revenue from its collaboration with Novartis totaling \$3.7 million related to amortization of the upfront fee.
-The remaining balance of the upfront fees of \$188.9 million is included in deferred revenue at March 31, 2016.
+For the three and six months ended June 30, 2016, the Company recognized revenue from its collaboration with Novartis totaling \$3.7 million and \$7.4 million, respectively, related to amortization of the upfront fee.
+The remaining balance of the upfront fees of \$185.2 million is included in deferred revenue at June 30, 2016.